Why wallboards still matter

 Control room

 Columns: UTC, Production HQ, On-air city, Engineering vendor.
-Set highlight bars for the show window and include a dedicated UTC row for coordination with satellite providers.
+Highlight the show window and keep a UTC row for satellite coordination.

 Pub or bar showing WC26 fixtures

-Add the WC26 wallboard on a second tab for fixture details, then keep the World Clock view on a loop with the host city plus tourist-heavy cities.
-Patrons can quickly see when the next match lands in their hometown.
+Run the WC26 wallboard on one tab and the World Clock on another with host city plus top tourist origins.
+Patrons instantly know when the next match lands in their hometown.

 Operational tips

-- Schedule a weekly auto-refresh to pull any updated timezone rules.
+- Schedule a weekly auto-refresh so tzdata stays current.

 Maintenance log template